dexgs/user_sites/README.md

 This is a simple server to serve webpages out of user home directories.
 It doesn't do HTTPS, so you should probably put it behind a reverse proxy.

+Currently, this project features no functionality beyond what is possible with any other web server, but I intend to add more features in the future.

 To run, pass in a single command line argument which is the port to which the server will bind.
 The server will attempt to serve pages out of the ``www`` directory in a user's home dir.
 For example, running the server on port 1234 would make